nbishtawi/Monreader-Hardware-and-vision/README.md

 Page Flip Detection with Computer Vision

 ## Overview
 **Page Flip Detection** is a computer vision project designed to classify whether a document page has been flipped or not.
 Using convolutional neural networks (CNNs) and sequence modeling (LSTMs), the project processes images of documents to detect page states.

-This project was originally developed as part of the *MonReader Hardware and Vision* work and the notebook file was named *Project 4 final.ipynb*.
-It has now been renamed and documented for clarity and reproducibility.

 ---